rozsass/text-dev-editor/_pages/casestudies.md

 **Graphs**: [.png](ch02A-png-zip) or [.eps](ch02A-eps-zip)

 ## Ch02C Identifying successful football managers
-The English Premier League (EPL) is the top football division in England.
+The English Premier League (EPL) is the top football (soccer) division in England.
 Team managers, as coaches are known in football, arguably play a ery important role in the success of their teams.
 Thus, we want to identify the most successful football manager in the EPL.
 Covering 11 years, the `football` dataset covers  all games played in the EPL and data on managers, including which team they worked at and when.
 We create a workfile by joining two different data tables.
 After defining the measure of success as average points per game, we identify the most successful managers.

 This case study introduces how to prepare data for analysis and illustrates **linking data tables** with different kinds of observations.
 It shows how to combine two data sources and what kinds of problems can arise while doing so.
 It allows instructors to demonstrate **entity resolution**, **relational data**, tidy data tables, and linking data tables.
 Case study 24B will use this data to uncover the effect of replacing managers of underperfoming teams on subsequent team performance.